szayed/radsummit2.0/README.md

 # radsummit2.0
-These are al my files for the LAC RAD Summit
+These are all my files for the LAC RAD Summit